 Great for mountain bikers and hikers too, this 63-hectare park is for all you runners who want a real challenge.
 Start your journey by the main road near Carpark B (Carpark A is further but nearer to Hillview MRT), then jog to Wallace Education Centre, once an actual cow shed but now a learning exhibit (no, there are no real cows around now).
 Then go on the nearby 1km-long Wallace Trail or head in the other direction to reach the scenic Singapore Quarry Wetland instead.
 For the ultimate challenge, ascend Bukit Timah Hill via Dairy Farm Loop.

-When asked where is a good place to run in Singapore, East Coast Park undoubtedly surfaces.
+When asked where is a good place to run or cycle in Singapore, East Coast Park undoubtedly surfaces.
 If you're a seasoned marathon runner, you'll probably be tired of pounding along this 15km track already (the park almost always features in marathon events here).
-That said, it's still favored by many runners—you get to feast your eyes on calming beach scenery, with the sea breeze in your hair, before actually feasting at the many restaurants and cafes in the area.
+That said, it's still favored by many—you get to feast your eyes on calming beach scenery with the sea breeze in your hair, before actually feasting at the many restaurants and cafes in the area.

 This historical park needs no introduction—popular with locals, expats, tourists and concert-goers alike, the many steps leading up to the hilltop reserve at Clemenceau Avenue are great for a pre-workout warm-up.
 And for those who prefer a more challenging run, it's also where you can find steep slopes and uneven paths, all set along a trail of heritage trees.